-Jenna was inspired to engage in therapy work because she most enjoys connecting with and learning about others.
 Jenna practices using an integrative style that combines dialectical behavioural therapy, cognitive behavioural therapy, and emotion-focused techniques, and she focuses on holding space for individuals to meaningfully explore and process their experiences.
 Jenna deeply values compassion, genuineness, and openness to experience, and strives to incorporate these principles into her practice using a collaborative and non-judgmental approach.
-Ultimately, Jenna aims to support clients to access and use their own inner wisdom to promote resiliency and empowerment as they work through difficult experiences and transitions.
+Ultimately, Jenna aims to support clients to access and use their own inner wisdom to promote resiliency and empowerment as they work through difficult or new experiences and transitions.
 Jenna is particularly interested in working with trauma and non-ordinary states of consciousness, and has received training from the Multidisciplinary Association for Psychedelic Studies (MAPS) in MDMA-assisted psychotherapy.
 With this training, Jenna will be one of the therapists on the MAPS funded trial of Cognitive Processing Therapy (CPT) for PTSD + MDMA.
 Jenna’s practice is trauma- and feminist-informed, and LGBTQ+ positive.

-Postdoctoral Fellowship – Canadian Institutes of Health Research, Centre for Addiction and Mental Health, and University of Toronto Scarborough Campus
+Fellowship – Canadian Institutes of Health Research, Centre for Addiction and Mental Health and University of Toronto Scarborough Campus

 Residency – Centre for Addiction and Mental Health, Toronto, Canada